Molino's description and foliated homogeneity: Preliminaries

-The germs $\germ(h,u)$, $h\in\HH$ and $u\in\dom h$, form a topological groupoid $\fH$, equipped with the sheaf topology and the operation induced by composite.
-Its unit subspace can be identified to $T$.
+The germs $\germ(h,u)$, for $h\in\HH$ and $u\in\dom h$, form a topological groupoid $\fH$, equipped with the sheaf topology and the operation induced by composition.
+Its unit subspace can be identified with $T$.
 In fact, $\fH$ is an \'etal\'e groupoid (the source and target maps, $s,t:\fH\to T$, are local homeomorphisms).
+Given $x\in T$, the group of elements of $\gamma\in\fH$ with $s(\gamma)=t(\gamma)=x$ is called the {\em germ group\/} of $\HH$ at $x$.

 Let us recall the following definitions of properties that $\HH$ may have: \begin{description}

 \item[Compact generation] This means that there is a relatively compact open $U\subset T$, which meets all orbits, such that $\HH|_U$ is generated by a finite set, $E=\{h_1,\dots,h_k\}$, and every $h_i$ has an extension $\tilde h_i\in\HH$ with $\ol{\dom h_i}\subset\dom\tilde h_i$.
 This $E$ is called a {\em system of compact generation\/} of $\HH$ on $U$.